Great Lines Heritage Park: The Field of Fire

 Also the 'Garrison Sports Ground' was built in the 1920s on the Great Lines, beside Brompton Road.
 Which was also the site of a large underground bomb shelter.

 The Lines were also used for Home Guard training.
 In 1941, the fighting garrison in Medway totalled 5,270, combining Royal Navy, Royal Marines, army and Home Guard units.
 The Chatham Lines were also used as a Fire Service action station point.

 In 1948, a NAAFI (Naval, Army and Air Force) club was built, beside Brompton Road on the Field of Fire, opposite the Garrison Sports Ground.
 Since the Field of Fire was no longer needed due to current wartime tactics.
 The club opened on 16 July 1948 by the Commander-in-Chief, The Nore, Admiral Sir Harold Burrough.
 It cost about £150,000 to build.
 It had 200 single, and 48 double rooms, a nursery and playroom, games room, restaurant, tavern bar, 3 flats and a large ballroom.
 On the opening night of the ballroom was Jack Train, Billy Ternent and his orchestra.
 One of the first visitors was King George VI.
 Due to the closure of many Royal Naval services in the Dockyard and Medway, the club became unprofitable, and on 28 July 1962 the club closed.
 After five years of being empty, it was bought by two Canadian Hotel owners, who converted it into a budget Hotel, then called 'The Aurora Hotel'.
 In 1980, it changed hands to new owners, who renamed it the King Charles Hotel.
-The land around the Hotel is not part of the Great Lines Heritage Park.
+The land around the hotel is not part of the Great Lines Heritage Park.

-In 1957, part of the Great Lines (a plot of land close to Gillingham and Medway Hospital) was used to build 'The Great Lines School'.
+In 1957, part of the Great Lines (a plot of land close to Gillingham and Medway Maritime Hospital) was used to build 'The Great Lines School'.
 It opened in April 1957 and had 270 pupils.
 It was the first co-educational school in Gillingham.
 In June 1959, it became Upbury Manor school and was official re-opened by actress Dame Edith Evans.
 Since 2010, it is now known as Brompton Academy.

 In 1989, the land was acquired by Gillingham Borough Council for the 'future amenity and enjoyment of local people'.

 A part of the park has been designated a Site of Nature Conservation Interest (SNCI), for its chalk grassland flora and it has also been designated as a Local Wildlife Site (LWS).
 Notable species include the rare red star thistle (Centaurea calcitrapa), as well as wild clary (Salvia verbenaca) and squinancywort (Asperula cynanchica).
 Notable wildlife in the park, include the skylarks (Alauda), and kestrels, as well as many other birds, butterflies and insects.